nunchuk-io/docs/off-chain_inheritance.md

 The device then exposes the encrypted backup to the host application.

-The private key itself must not be exported as part of this operation.
+The private key itself MUST NOT be exported as part of this operation.

 ---

-# 8. Backup Password Requirements
+## 7. Backup Password Requirements

 The hardware wallet SHOULD generate the Backup Password using its hardware RNG / secure random source.

-The password should be:
+The password SHOULD be:

 - randomly generated;
 - independent of the wallet seed;